Travigo/travigo/README.md

 * Import bus lines
 * Import bus timetables
 * Endpoint for providing timetable for a given stop on each day
+* Calculate realtime bus progress and stop estimates using BODS SIRI-VM

 The following are in the TODO list

 * Import bus lines from TfL API
 * Import bus lines from TfE API
-* Calculate realtime bus progress and stop estimates using BODS SIRI-VM
 * Calculate realtime bus progress and stop estimates using TfL API
 * Calculate realtime bus progress and stop estimates using TfE API
 * Import fares
 * Historical bus reliability analysis
 * Subscribe to changes in a bus line
+* Highlight potential disruptions on the service or area

 ### Areas Supported